DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

     - Trojans: Programs that appear legitimate but perform malicious activities when executed.
     - Ransomware: Encrypts files on a victim's system and demands ransom for decryption.
     - Spyware: Secretly gathers information about a user's activities.
-    - Adware: Displays unwanted advertisements.
+    - Adware: Displays unwanted advertisements. classed as potentially unwanted programs (PUPs)
-    - Worms: Self-replicating malware that spreads over networks.
+    - Worms: Self-replicating malware that spreads over networks. e.g stuxnet, code red worm
-    - Rootkits: Conceal the existence of malware or malicious processes.
+    - Rootkits: Conceal the existence of malware or malicious processes. it is commonly used for privilege escalation
     - Logic Bombs: Malicious code that lies dormant until certain conditions are met.

         - Viruses: A virus is a specific type of malware that replicates by inserting its code into other programs or files.
 When the infected program is executed, the virus code activates and spreads to other files or systems.
 The have the ability to modify other programs or files, making them contagious and capable of spreading rapidly.
 While all viruses are malware (because they are designed to cause harm), not all malware are viruses.
 For example, ransomware encrypts files for ransom, while spyware gathers information without replicating itself.
 Trojans masquerade as legitimate software but have malicious functions.
 Below are common types of viruses: